AdobeDocs/support-resources.en/help/adobe-support-tools-guide/adobe-admin-console/adopt-global-administration.md

    - **Name and Console ID** (found in the URL as the series of numbers and letters preceding "@AdobeOrg") of the Admin Console to designate as the *root (top)* organization, or request a new console and specify the desired name.
          - In some cases, a new console is the preferred option.
 Your Adobe representative can guide you.
 Select the *root* organization carefully, because it is difficult to change later.
-   - Assign at least one current **[!UICONTROL System Admin]** to the Global Admin role.
+   - Assign at least one current System Admin to the Global Admin role.
 You can add additional administrators later.
    - Name and email address of your Adobe representative or Customer Success Manager.

    ![Issue description](/help/adobe-support-tools-guide/assets/describe.png)